LuisaGroup/LuisaCompute/README.md

 ### Backends, Context, Devices and Resources<a name="devices-and-resources"/>

-LuisaCompute currently supports 3 GPU backends:
+LuisaCompute currently supports these backends:
 - CUDA
 - DirectX
 - Metal

-There is also a CPU backend implemented and available in [Rust](https://github.com/LuisaGroup/luisa-compute-rs) which not yet works with the C++/Python frontends.
+- CPU (Clang + LLVM)

 More backends might be added in the future.
 A device backend is implemented as a plug-in, which follows the `lc-backend-<name>` naming convention and is placed under `<build-folder>/bin`.

 The `Context` object is responsible for loading and managing these plug-ins and creating/destroying devices.
 Users have to pass the executable path (typically, `argv[0]`) or the runtime directory to a context's constructor (so that it's able to locate the plug-ins), and pass the backend name to create the corresponding device object.
 ```cpp